wakandan/wakandan.github.io/_posts/2018-01-29-review-of-popular-todo-apps.markdown

 - Going to be retired soon
 - Can't archive lists.
 This mean when you want to reuse a list, you will have to keep it forever.
 I'd like to keep my list of item list for each trips separated, but I don't like keeping them around once the trip is done.
 Something like google keep archive feature would be nice

+## Todoist

+### Pros:

+- Highest rated to-do app in google play

+### Cons:

+- Needs to pay for task reminder.
+This is ridiculous
+- The list interface is weird.
+You click one and it doesn't go into detail view.
+Instead, it shows a menu at the bottom to have a bunch of options for the task (like completing the task)
+- Bad UX in general

 ## AnyDo

 Switching from Wunderlist to AnyDo is quite a pain because their interfaces are different